AY2425S1-CS2103-F10-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all people saved in their `BizBook`
+1. User requests to list all people saved in their `BizBook`.
-2.  `BizBook` shows a list of persons
+2.  `BizBook` shows a list of persons.

     Use case ends.